adamfortuna/adamfortuna-v4/source/articles/2016/2016-01-01-year-in-review.html.markdown

 This year had a big push for more travel.
 This led to the [Travel or Vacation?](/articles/travel-or-vacation) article from earlier this year.

-* [Rome for a Week](/photos/rome) - With Marilyn for her work trip
+* [Rome for a Week](/photos/rome/a-week-in-rome) - With Marilyn for her work trip
-* [Amsterdam for a few days](/photos/amsterdam) - Wandering around town in January.
+* Amsterdam for a few days in January.
 * Salt Lake City for the Pluralsight Authors Summit & ng-conf.
 * Amelia Island for JSConf
-* [Montreal, Quebec](/photos/montreal) - With Marilyn for her birthday.
+* [Montreal, Quebec](/photos/montreal/) - With Marilyn for her birthday.
-* [Panama](/photos/panama) - With Marilyn for her work trip.
+* [Panama](/photos/panama/central-america) - With Marilyn for her work trip.
-* [Sarasota](/events/sarasota) - For the Code School retreat
+* Sarasota - For the Code School retreat

 ## Events and Entertainment

 Way too much going on here as well.
 We had season tickets for Broadway Across America at the new performing arts center here in Orlando (really worth it for the price).
-Also tried out having Season tickets for Shakespere too.
+Also tried out having Season tickets for Shakespeare too.

 * I Love Lucy, Anything Goes, Motown, Newsies
 * Wait Wait Don't Tell me Live